wp-plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.0.8 =
+*   The list of roles is generated reading all the roles avaible in the system, instead of being the default always.

 = 1.0.7 =
 *   Issue: admin/super_admin change role when file is too large.
 Two checks done to avoid it.